leejoker/feign-dev-tool-starter/README.md

 ```

-3. add the package to your ComponentScan annotation
+3.add the package to your ComponentScan annotation

 ```java